Spokesman: Former first lady Barbara Bush in failing health

-Former first lady Barbara Bush is in "failing health" and won't seek additional medical treatment, a Bush family spokesman said Sunday.
+Former first lady Barbara Bush is in "failing health" and won't seek additional medical treatment, a Bush family spokesman said.

 McGrath did not elaborate as to the nature of Bush's health problems.
 She has been treated for decades for Graves' disease, which is a thyroid condition, had heart surgery in 2009 for a severe narrowing of her main heart valve and was hospitalized a year before that for surgery on a perforated ulcer.